vtjeng/MIPVerify.jl/CONTRIBUTING.md

-# Contributing to MIPVerify
+# Contributing to `MIPVerify`

-Welcome, and thank you for considering contributing to MIPVerify.
+Welcome, and thank you for considering contributing to `MIPVerify`.

 ## Getting Started